Save big (up to $1,875) on small business tools with our free membership, business.com+

 Bottom LineBottom line

-While cloud encryption comes with many advantages, you and your team should also understand its potential challenges before adopting it in your organization.
+While cloud encryption offers many advantages, you and your team should also understand its potential challenges before adopting it as part of your organization's cybersecurity and risk management plan.

 Cloud encryption best practices